ArduPilot/ardupilot_wiki/dev/source/docs/ros-data-from-ap.rst

     rosrun mavros mavsys rate --extra1 10  <-- to set the data rate for IMU_RAW to 10hz
     rosrun mavros mavsys rate --help       <-- to see help on this command

-From within ArduPilot the default update rate of the IMU data sent to ROS/mavros can be set by changing the SRx_RAW_SENS parameter (where "x" is the serial port number on the flight controller)
+From within ArduPilot the default update rate of the IMU data sent to ROS/mavros can be set by changing the SRx_EXTRA1 parameter (where "x" is normally the serial port number on the flight controller)

 .. warning::